 An example of continue statement with for loop

 In the output, it can be seen that 30 and 50 are not displayed.
-The reason is, loop met the continue statement that resulted in passing the execution back to update part of for loop while print statement is skipped.
+The reason is, loop met the continue statement that resulted in passing the execution back to update part of the for loop while the print statement was skipped.

 More real example – displaying only leap years